 PRESS RELEASE – 16 November 2020

-Today, the Innovative Medicines Initiative (IMI) launches a 5-year worldwide research project – Gravitate-Health, that aims for improved access and understanding of health information, for safe use of medicines, risk minimization and improved quality of life.
+The Innovative Medicines Initiative (IMI) launches a 5-year worldwide research project, Gravitate-Health, which aims to improve access and understanding of health information, ensure medicinal safety, minimize risk and enhance life quality.

-40 leading partners from civil society, academia and industry in 15 countries have joined forces to develop novel, patient-focussed healthcare information tools that will offer citizens timely access to trustworthy, relevant information about medicines, based on the assertion that the engagement of patients in their own health relies on actionable, understandable, relevant, reliable and evidence-based information that meets their specific needs, health context, and literacy level.
-This unique public – private strategic partnership is co-led by the University of Oslo (public partner coordinator) and Pfizer (industry lead).
+Forty leading partners from civil society, academia and industry across 15 countries have joined forces to develop novel, patient-focussed health information tools that will offer citizens timely access to trustworthy, relevant information about medicines, based on the assertion that patient health management relies on actionable, understandable, relevant, reliable and evidence-based information that meets their specific needs, health context, and literacy level.
+This unique public-private strategic partnership is co-led by the University of Oslo (public partner coordinator) and Pfizer (industry lead).